geomedialab/create-subtitles/README.md

 ===================

 You will require:
-- A PC computer (script for Mac is under development, though it can still be run if the virtual environment required to run the code is installed and activated manually)
+- A PC or Mac computer (PC preferred)
 - at least 100 Mb of space on you hard drive
 - an internet connection
 - A Youtube Channel (created using a Google user account)